yoshisuga/MAME4iOS/README_SKIN.md

     - Rezip the directory and give it a new name, if you want.
 3. Import modified Skin zip into MAME4iOS.

+## Automatic selection of a Skin
+Skins named with the `romname.zip`, `parent.zip`, or `driver.zip` of the currenly running game will be automaticaly selected.
+They also will not be shown in the UI.
+If you want to use the built-in layout editor (found in `Settings` > `Input Options` > `Change Current Layout`)  you should re-name your Skin file to not be the name of a rom, parent, or driver, for example name your Skin `My PacMan Skin.zip`

 ## Format of `skin.json`

 ```